-This program is an option of the Nurse-Midwifery Specialty.
+THIS PROGRAM is an option of the Nurse-Midwifery Specialty.
 As a result of the Nurse-Midwifery specialty courses, students are prepared to manage the obstetric and primary health needs of essentially healthy women across the lifespan as well as those of normal newborn infants.
 Following completion of the nurse-midwifery program, students enroll in select, prescribed Family Nurse Practitioner courses.
 Emphasis is on expansion of the knowledge and skills required in the management of a family-centered approach to health promotion, risk reduction, and intervention in illness.
 Through the combination of Nurse-Midwifery and Family Nurse-Practitioner specialties, the Family Nurse-Midwife graduates are prepared as an advanced practice nurse and midwife to deliver comprehensive primary care to individuals from preconception through adulthood.

 Students first complete nurse-midwifery requirements, and are eligible to take the American College of Nurse-Midwives Certification Council (ACC) Examination.
 Following completion of the Family Nurse Practitioner courses, usually in two additional semesters, graduates are then eligible to complete either the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) Family Nurse Practitioner certification examination.
+The Nurse-Midwifery Program is accredited by the American College of Nurse-Midwives Division of Accreditation (818 Connecticut Ave.
+NW, Suite 800, Washington DC, 2006; phone 202-728-9860).